Maxattax97/flotilla/README.md

 timer stops the configured Nextcloud containers, defaults to `nextcloud` and `nextcloud-cron`, leaves PostgreSQL running, streams `pg_dump` directly into Borg as `postgres/nextcloud.dump`, backs up the Nextcloud bind mounts and compose configuration directly, then restarts the stopped Nextcloud containers.
+Archive creation uses `zstd,1` compression and prints Borg progress in the systemd journal.

 The backup runs from systemd as root, so it does not use a normal user's `~/.ssh/config`.
 Put SSH routing details for `bastion` in